Saint Raphael's Cathedral (Madison, Wisconsin): Cathedral fire

+New cathedral

 In December 2022, Bishop Donald Hying outlined three proposals to settle the cathedral question as part of the Into the Deep strategic planning process for the diocese: build a new cathedral on the site of the old cathedral, maintain the current status quo of no cathedral while utilizing facilities of the diocese for diocesan events, and elevate an existing parish church for the cathedral.
-He rejects building a new cathedral as too expensive, and the status quo as undesirable.
-In January 2023, the bishop proposes that he petition the Holy See to name St. Bernard's Church in Madison as the diocesan cathedral.
+He rejected building a new cathedral as too expensive, and the status quo as undesirable.
+In January 2023, the bishop proposed that he petition the Holy See to name St. Bernard's Church in Madison as the diocesan cathedral.
 This would require less of a financial burden and the plan could be accomplished with a small capital campaign to raise the necessary funds.

+Bishop Hying held a press conference on January 24, 2024, to officially make public the decision of the Holy See to name St. Bernard's as the new cathedral for the Diocese of Madison.
+Once a $15 million renovation project of the church building is completed in mid-2025, St. Bernard's will be consecrated as the cathedral.